nebari-dev/nebari-docs/docs/docs/tutorials/dask-nebari-setup.md

 options
 ```

-Once the `ipywidget` shows up we can customise as per our requirement.
+Once the `ipywidget` shows up, we can customize our cluster.

 ![Cluster Options](/img/cluster_options.png)